-The 2001 Kokoxili ( $\rm M_w$ 7.8) earthquake ruptured about 400 km of the Kunlun fault in northern Tibet and is one of the longest strike-slip events recorded by modern seismic networks.
+The 2001 Kokoxili (M_w 7.8) earthquake ruptured about 400 km of the Kunlun fault in northern Tibet and is one of the longest strike-slip events recorded by modern seismic networks.
 The contours indicate the intensity of high-frequency seismic radiation as imaged using back-projection of globally recorded P-waves, with the strongest regions plotted in red.
-Analysis shows that the rupture propagated at $\sim 2.6$ km/s for the first 120 km and then accelerated to $\sim 5.7$ km/s, a super-shear (faster than S-wave speed) velocity that continued for at least 290 km away from the epicenter.
+Analysis shows that the rupture propagated at \sim 2.6 km/s for the first 120 km and then accelerated to \sim 5.7 km/s, a super-shear (faster than S-wave speed) velocity that continued for at least 290 km away from the epicenter.
 (Image courtesy of K.T.
 Walker and P.M.
 Shearer.)

-- The recent discovery of a continuous spectrum of faulting behavior, ranging from conventional earth-quakes that rupture at great speeds (including supershear velocities) to "slow earthquakes" that involve anomalously slow ruptures-some so slow that the sliding motion does not radiate detectable seismic waves or is manifested in seismic tremor-has unified seismic and geodetic monitoring of fault zones and may have fundamental importance for frictional sliding processes and earthquake hazard. - The discovery of the predominance of large-scale structures with anomalous elastic properties in the deep mantle by imaging methods (e.g., seismic tomography) has brought a paradigm shift to our understanding of mantle convection and thermal evolution of Earth's deep interior, with new emphasis on thermo-chemical dynamics. - Project EarthScope, a major research effort funded primarily by NSF, is providing unprecedented spatial coverage of seismic and geodetic observations across North America, revealing fine-scale crustal and mantle structures that are divulging secrets of continental evolution.
+- The recent discovery of a continuous spectrum of faulting behavior, ranging from conventional earthquakes that rupture at great speeds (including supershear velocities) to "slow earthquakes" that involve anomalously slow ruptures-some so slow that the sliding motion does not radiate detectable seismic waves or is manifested in seismic tremor-has unified seismic and geodetic monitoring of fault zones and may have fundamental importance for frictional sliding processes and earthquake hazard. - The discovery of the predominance of large-scale structures with anomalous elastic properties in the deep mantle by imaging methods (e.g., seismic tomography) has brought a paradigm shift to our understanding of mantle convection and thermal evolution of Earth's deep interior, with new emphasis on thermo-chemical dynamics. - Project EarthScope, a major research effort funded primarily by NSF, is providing unprecedented spatial coverage of seismic and geodetic observations convection in the mantle (Image courtesy of B. Kustowski, G. Ekström, and A. Dziewonski.) across North America, revealing fine-scale crustal and mantle structures that are divulging secrets of continental evolution.